 After a few more days of exploring for the family and using the perks that come with a bungalow (shower, internet, laundry machine) for us it was already time for Suus, Joris, Julius and Mara fly back to Munich.
 We still had some time left with my parents so we decided to sail to Iles des Saints again.
 The weather had died down a bit but we were still expecting some rough wind and waves.
 My father conquered his sea sickness and took the helm and we set sail once more.

 It was quite busy at the safest anchorage, where there are laid mooring balls.
 We were in luck, because right as we arrived a boat departed and left its mooring free.
 There is an unwritten rule that the boat closest to the mooring can tie up to the mooring.
 We were closest, so that was great!
 As we motored over there another boat came racing in.
-He was a lot faster than I expected and we ended up colliding on top of the mooring.
-Such a dumb situation!
-But luckily it was a low-impact collision with little damage.
-Our anchor was bent and the steel part on the bow, where the anchor lies on, was deformed.
-The other boat had a big scratch on the side.
+He was a lot faster than I was and we ended up slowly colliding on top of the mooring.
+Luckily it was a low-impact collision with little damage: our anchor was bent and he had a scratch on the side of his boat.

 After this incident we decided to head back to Pointe-a-Pitre to have our anchoring gear repaired.
-An expert confirmed that we didn’t have any structural damage.
-Luckily the boat yard was super equipped and we were able to make the repairs within a week.
-What sucked was that we had to pay our excess!
-And that the other boat with the hot-headed captain had to do the repairs in the same marina and we ran into them multiple times a day..
+An expert confirmed that we didn’t have any structural damage, it was only the anchor and a bent davit.
+Luckily the boat yard was super equipped and we walked away with a new Delta anchor (the same we already had, never dragged!) that same day and the davit was welded very quickly.
+What sucked was that the other boat with the hot-headed captain had to do his repairs in the same marina (where we were also moored because we had no anchor) and we ran into them multiple times ..